yohokuno/count-ngram/README.md

 count-ngram
 ===========

 Count frequent n-gram from big data with limited memory.

 It processes 100GB text data within 23 hours on 8GB machine, yielding 1 million top frequent word n-grams.
 This implements Lossy Counting Algorithm [Manku and Motwani, 2002].

-    G. Manku and R. Motwani.
+> G. Manku and R. Motwani.
 Approximate frequency counts over data streams.
 In International Conference on Very Large Data Bases, pages 346-357, 2002

-For people who are not familiar with natural language processing, n-gram is a sequence of n words in corpus.
-Counting n-grams is an essential for language models, which perform important role in machine translation, speech recognition, character recognition, and text input method.
+For people who are not familiar with natural language processing, an n-gram is a sequence of adjacent n words in corpus.
+Counting n-grams is an essential for language models, which perform important role in machine translation, speech recognition, optical character recognition, spelling correction and text input method.

 Install
 -----------